Columbia Army Air Base: Origins

 In 1940 the United States Army Air Corps indicated a need for the Lexington County Airport as part of the buildup of its forces after World War II began in Europe.
-The earliest recorded Air Corps use of the airport was when the 105th Observation Squadron began flying Douglas O-38 and North American O-47 light observation aircraft beginning on 24 September.
+The earliest recorded Air Corps use of the airport was when the 105th Observation Squadron began flying Douglas O-38 and North American O-47 observation aircraft beginning on 24 September.

 In 1941, the airport came under formal military control and an immediate construction program began to turn the civil airport into a military airfield.
 Construction involved runways and airplane hangars, with three concrete runways, several taxiways and a large parking apron and a control tower.
 Several large hangars were also constructed.
 Buildings were ultimately utilitarian and quickly assembled.
 Most base buildings, not meant for long-term use, were constructed of temporary or semi-permanent materials.
 Although some hangars had steel frames and the occasional brick or tile brick building could be seen, most support buildings sat on concrete foundations but were of frame construction clad in little more than plywood and tar paper.

-While under construction, the 65th Observation Group used the unfinished facilities at the airfield between 1 September and 1 December 1941, flying a mixture O-47s, O-49 Vigilant and O-52 Owl light observation planes as part of the "Carolina Maneuvers" in the Fall of 1941 performing reconnaissance and aerial photo duties.
+While under construction, the 65th Observation Group used the unfinished facilities at the airfield between 1 September and 1 December 1941, flying a mixture O-47s, O-49 Vigilant and O-52 Owl light observation planes as part of the "Carolina Maneuvers" in the fall of 1941 performing reconnaissance and aerial photo duties.